quokka-astro/quokka/docs/about.rst

 the source terms corresponding to the radiation four-force applied to both the radiation and hydrodynamic variables.
 A method-of-lines formulation is also used for the time integration, with the time integration done by the same integrator chosen for the hydrodynamic subsystem.

-The hyperbolic radiation subsystem is solved using an unsplit Godunov method, using PPM for reconstruction of the moment variables, with fluxes computed via the HLL Riemann solver, with the wavespeeds computed using the 'frozen Eddington factor' approximation :cite:`Balsara_1999`, which is more robust than using the eigenvalues of the M1 system :cite:`Skinner_2013` itself.
+The hyperbolic radiation subsystem is solved using an unsplit method, using PPM for reconstruction of the moment variables, with fluxes computed via the HLL Riemann solver, with the wavespeeds computed using the 'frozen Eddington factor' approximation :cite:`Balsara_1999`, which is more robust than using the eigenvalues of the M1 system :cite:`Skinner_2013` itself.

 We reconstruct the energy density and the `reduced flux` :math:`f = F/cE`, in order to maintain the flux-limiting condition :math:`F \le cE` in discontinuous and near-discontinuous radiation flows.